Check the connections for your Xbox 360 accessories

 To check accessories

-Unplug all accessories connected to the front or the back of the console, including video cables, network cable, or USB devices.
-Do not remove the HDD.
+- Unplug all the accessories that are connected to the front or the back of the console, including the Kinect sensor and all other USB devices.
+Do not remove the hard drive.